Blood Sisters (TV series): Reception

+Season 1 (2022)

 Blood Sisters received positive critical reviews.
 A reviewer for Variety described it as "An infectious mix of melodrama, dark humor, and social commentary, the show serves up an authentic depiction of Nigerian culture that's also telling a very universal story.
 You only need to glimpse the week's headlines to know that women's rights and domestic abuse are still endemic global issues."
 Twitter users praised the performances of Ini Dima-Okojie, Nancy Isime, Kate Henshaw, Ramsey Nouah, Tope Tedela and others and also praised the series for its plot and storyline.

+Season two (2026)

+Elijah Oluwanisola, writing for What Kept Me Up, praised the series "sustained juxtaposition between Kemi and Sarah's crisis and the apparent polished life of the Ademolas", however pointed out that the expansion of cast continues to the weak performances across the series.
+Emmanuel Muna of Premium Times gave the film an approval rating of 7 out of 10, sharing similarly the idea that "some subplots featuring newer characters distract from the central conflict, while several narrative developments raise questions the script never fully answers", but also praised the characters' general performance especially that of Uduak Ademola played by Kate Henshaw.